North America: Pre-Columbian era

 During the thousands of years of native habitation on the continent, cultures changed and shifted.
 One of the oldest yet discovered is the Clovis culture (c.
 9550–9050 BCE) in modern New Mexico.
-Later groups include the Mississippian culture and related Mound building cultures, found in the Mississippi River valley and the Pueblo culture of what is now the Four Corners.
+Following the early Archaic period, major regional developments included the Mississippian culture (spanning the Mississippi River valley with platform-mound urban centers) and the Ancestral Puebloans of the Four Corners region.
 The more southern cultural groups of North America were responsible for the domestication of many common crops now used around the world, such as tomatoes, squash, and maize.
 As a result of the development of agriculture in the south, many other cultural advances were made there.
 The Mayans developed a writing system, built huge pyramids and temples, had a complex calendar, and developed the concept of zero around 400 CE.

 The first recorded European references to North America are in Norse sagas where it is referred to as Vinland.
 The earliest verifiable instance of pre-Columbian trans-oceanic contact by any European culture with the North America mainland has been dated to around 1000 CE.
 The site, situated at the northernmost extent of the island named Newfoundland, has provided unmistakable evidence of Norse settlement.
 Norse explorer Leif Erikson (c.
 970–1020 CE) is thought to have visited the area.
 (Note: Descriptions of sites Erikson explored seem to correspond to Baffin Island, the Labrador coast near Cape Porcupine, as well as Belle Isle, and a site which led him to name the country Vinland ('Wineland').)
 Erikson was the first European to make landfall on the continent (excluding Greenland).

 The Mayan culture was still present in southern Mexico and Guatemala when the Spanish conquistadors arrived, but political dominance in the area had shifted to the Aztec Empire, whose capital city Tenochtitlan was located further north in the Valley of Mexico.
 The Aztecs were conquered in 1521 by Hernán Cortés.